Black cherry (Prunus serotina)

 Range

-Southern and central Minnesota; shade tolerant when young, shade intolerant when mature; moderately fast growing.
+Southern and central Minnesota.
+Shade tolerant when young, shade intolerant when mature.
+Moderately fast growing.
+Fairly drought tolerant but thin bark makes it susceptible to fire.

 Wood uses

-Reddish-brown with yellowish sapwood, medium-heavy, strong, fine-grained; does not warp or split in seasoning; has exceptional luster and color; used for furniture, interior furnishing, tools, and implement handles.
+Wood is reddish-brown with yellowish sapwood, medium-heavy, strong, and fine-grained.
+It does not warp or split in seasoning and has exceptional luster and color.
+Wood is used for furniture, interior furnishing, tools, and tool handles.

 Back to top